X5DNA.com

 In early 2008, the police departments in Miami, Florida and Houston, Texas announced plans to deploy hoverdrones for outdoor surveillance.
 Although these hoverdrones are bulky and crude in comparison to the 2019 models in Dark Angel, these hoverdrones, made by Honeywell International, are the very earliest models.

 At the Consumer Electronics Show on January 6, 2010, the Parrot AR Drone was introduced.
-It will go on sale to the public this summer.
+The Parrot AR Drone is now being sold to the public for a price of about 300 U.S. dollars.
 In most respects, it is much more advanced and maneuverable than the police hoverdrones announced two years earlier.
 It uses lithium ion polymer batteries that last about 15 minutes before needing a re-charge.
 The re-charge time is 90 minutes.
-I don't know how much the consumer drone will cost.
-The current design is made to be controlled with an iPhone or iPod Touch.
+The original design was made to be controlled with an iPhone or iPod Touch.
 It has two video cameras onboard.
 One video camera is for provides telemetry for stabilizing the drone, and the other video camera is for transmitting video back to the controller.
+Some other companies are selling enhancements to the Parrot AR Drone, such as macdrones.com, and there are now a large number of different hoverdrones for surveillance in development.
+There are now many videos on YouTube made from different types of hoverdrones.

 Babies by Design